ognotjw/k3sup-prep-alpine/README.md

 6. Run 3.sh as the "alpine" user.
 7. Copy the SSH keys to the machine to the "alpine" user.
 8. Run 4.sh as the "alpine" user.
 9. (Optional) To disable passwordless sudo, run 5.sh as the "alpine" user.
+You probably shouldn't do this before installing Kubernetes.
 10. Done

 # Notes